Why every business is an internet business

 If you want to give your organisation the competitive edge that you deserve, then you need to have a reliable, fast, and future-proof broadband solution that can scale up alongside your business and handle all the extra demands of your cloud-based future.

-Broadband One, from 848 is a fast, reliable, and fuss-free broadband solution that’s designed to give your organisation the best internet connectivity without the frills.
+As a BT Wholesale Partner, we can design and deliver a range of leading broadband, leaseline and connectivity services.
+Broadband One, from 848 is our fast, reliable, and fuss-free broadband solution that’s designed to give your organisation the best internet connectivity without the frills.
+We can install, secure and manage your solutions so to support your internet business with high-speed and reliable connectivity.

-If you want to learn more about how Broadband One is different from all the other mediocre broadband solutions out there, then get in touch with 848 and our team can answer all the questions on your mind.
+If you want to learn more about our range of broadband, Wi-Fi, connectivity, and leased lines, then get in touch with 848 and our team can answer all the questions on your mind.

 Thulani is a digital executive and technical writer.
 He researches new and emerging IT solutions and constructs relevant content that is both informative and easy to digest.
 Thulani writes articles that provides clear insights for business users.